Best Matcha in Switzerland: Why It's So Hard to Find (2026)

 - Can they tell you which region and farm it comes from?

-- Is the color a vivid green (good) or dull/yellowish (a sign of lower quality)?
+- Is the color a vivid green (good) or dull/yellowish (a sign of lower quality or oxidation)?

-If a brand cannot answer these questions, their "ceremonial grade" label should be taken with a grain of salt — regardless of the price tag.
+If a brand cannot answer these questions, their "ceremonial grade" label should be taken with a grain of salt: regardless of the price tag.
+The matcha market in Switzerland is growing fast, and so is the noise.
+The best filter remains the same one Japanese tea masters have used for centuries: taste it prepared simply, with nothing but good water, and let the cup speak for itself.